 Yu Veronica Sui, postdoctoral fellow who investigates neuropsychiatric conditions and the brain, talks about grey-matter myelin, developing expertise in MRI, and how psychology led her to imaging.

 Since 2014, the Center for Advanced Imaging Innovation and Research has been in the lead of technological shifts in magnetic resonance imaging.
-An award from the National Institutes of Health is extending the center’s mandate for another five-year term.
+An award from the National Institutes of Health is extending the center’s mandate for a third five-year term.

 Yulin Ge, imaging researcher at NYU Langone, originally trained to be a radiologist.
 But a fascination with MRI has led him to pursue science that illuminates aspects of neurological health, disease, and aging.